Four Seasons

 Vancouver Island

-The largest island on the west coast of the Americas, Vancouver Island is 490 kilometres long and 100 kilometres wide at its widest point.
+The largest island on the west coast of the Americas, Vancouver Island is about 460 kilometres long and 100 kilometres wide at its widest point.

 Stanley Park